Abhishekl0/computer-fundamentals-assignment-1-and-2-by-abhishek-2501350040/README.md

 # computer-fundamentals-assignment-1-and-2-by-abhishek-2501350040
-Hi my self abhishek and this is my computer fundamental assignment
+Hi my self Abhishek and this is my computer fundamental assignment